-Through the first quarter of FY 2017-18, the ACCESS program showed good performance in all areas.
+Through the second quarter of FY 2017-18, the ACCESS program showed good performance in all areas.
 Fixed-route services also achieved the safety and customer service standards.
-DOFR and CFR services were below the standard with respect to reliability; however, the performance of both services notably improved compared to the first quarter of FY 2016-17.
-Staff continues to take actions to maintain continuous quality improvement in service reliability.
-Additionally, the service changes implemented in October 2016 under the OC Bus 360° Plan continue to show signs of improvement in ridership and productivity.
+DOFR and CFR services continue to perform below the standard with respect to reliability.
+Staff continues to take actions to maintain continuous quality improvement in service reliability as detailed in the report.
+The positive ridership trend for the October 2016 adjustments under the OC Bus 360° Plan continues, while the respective productivity is steady.
 Staff continues to monitor key indicators, manage the service contracts pursuant to contract requirements, and work to identify other strategies to improve overall system performance.